GiselleDZ/gdz-EdAnalytics-Test/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is an interview assignment for Education Analytics Junior Dev position.
+It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Please direct any questions to my [e-mail](gz@gisellezatonyl.com)

 ## Available Scripts